CyberFlameGO/svnpython/Doc/library/unittest.rst

       For example, if you have a module :mod:`SampleTests` containing a :class:`TestCase`\ -derived class :class:`SampleTestCase` with three test methods (:meth:`test_one`, :meth:`test_two`, and :meth:`test_three`), the
       specifier ``'SampleTests.SampleTestCase'`` would cause this method to return a suite which will run all three test methods.
 Using the specifier ``'SampleTests.SampleTestCase.test_two'`` would cause it to return a test suite which will run only the :meth:`test_two` test method.
 The specifier can refer to modules and packages which have not been imported; they will be imported as a side-effect.

       The method optionally resolves *name* relative to the given *module*.

-   .. method:: loadTestsFromNames(names[, module])
+   .. method:: loadTestsFromNames(names, module=None)

       Similar to :meth:`loadTestsFromName`, but takes a sequence of names rather than a single name.
 The return value is a test suite which supports all